Findhorn Bay Arts is run by a small core team, a Board of Directors and project leads engaged on freelance basis.

 Chair

-Elizabeth is the Design Director for the Digital Health & Care Institute at the Glasgow School of Art.
-She leads a multi-disciplinary team based in the Highlands and Glasgow and is responsible for the planning and execution of the first Experience Labs, which use design practice to create a safe environment to carry out rapid cycles of trialling new ideas in technology, services, roles and behaviour.
+Elizabeth is a senior service design advisor with Healthcare Improvement Scotland working on complex service redesign and improvement within health and care services.
+She was previously the Design Director for the Digital Health & Care Institute at the Glasgow School of Art.
+Where she led a multi-disciplinary team based in the Highlands and Glasgow was responsible for the planning and execution of the first Experience Labs, which use design practice to create a safe environment to carry out rapid cycles of trialling new ideas in technology, services, roles and behaviour.
+Elizabeth spent 20 years working in software development and design in the Netherlands.

 Wendy Niblock